api3dao/beacon-setup-guide/README.md

 The following instructions will guide you step by step on how to deploy and verify the rrp,beacon and authorizer contracts.

-The deployment addresses will be saved under the `/deployments`
+The deployment addresses will be saved under the `/deployments` folder

 ### 1. Setup the deployment